Miccosukee: 19th century

-Under continuing encroachment from European, and later, American, settlers, many Miccosukee ancestors from different locations found themselves in northern Florida by the early 18th century.
+Under continuing encroachment from European, and later, American, settlers, many Miccosukee ancestors from different locations found themselves in North Florida by the early 18th century.

 The Miccosukee broke from the Muscogee Confederacy in Northern Florida after the First Seminole War of 1817 and 1818.

-By the late 1830s, the dominant Indigenous language spoken in Florida was Mikasuki or other variants of Hitchiti.
-Muscogee was the dominant language within the Creek Confederacy, but Hitchiti had traveled with those who settled permanently in Florida and became the primary tongue, despite Muscogee often serving as the lingua franca throughout present-day Florida, Georgia, and Alabama whenever Indigenous people interacted with white people.
-For a time during the 19th century, the Miccosukee were part of the developing Seminole identity in Florida.
-This identity formed in the early 19th century in Florida through a process of ethnogenesis.
-The Miccosukees and the Seminoles, however, not only continued to see themselves as separate entities within Florida but also saw themselves as wholly separate from the Creek Confederacy that continued to negotiate with Europeans and claimed influence over Alabama, Georgia, and northern Florida.
 In 1765, a group of Native Americans in Florida known as the "Alatchaway" (Alachua), a Muscogee-speaking group led by Cowkeeper (Ahaya) that was a precursor of the modern Florida Seminoles, rejected a meeting between the British and the Creeks at Picolata, the site of a Spanish fort about 13 miles west of St. Augustine in northeastern Florida.
 Cowkeeper and his band of Indians negotiated their own agreement with the British in a separate meeting.
 The spring of 1787 marked the first time that a group specifically known as Seminoles attended the Lower Creeks' annual meeting.
 In the 1796 Treaty of Colerain, the Creek Confederacy agreed that all Creeks in Georgia and Florida would return runaway slaves to their white American owners, an agreement that the Native Americans in Florida disputed because the Creeks did not speak for those living in Florida.
 Prior to 1812, the Creek national council was denying treaty annuities to the Tribes in Florida.